CREATE A MORE CULTURALLY RESPONSIVE WORKPLACE

 - The future and how to be allies in reconciliation

-We have also yarned about topical issues such as the 18C debate, 'blackface' and the conversation around changing the date of Australia Day.
+We also yarn about topical issues such as the 18C debate, 'blackface' and the conversation around changing the date of Australia Day.
 These are open conversations where participants can explore multiple perspectives and build empathy.

-We are currently seeking donors for our Maladjiny Project which hosts the iconic ICEA Classic, bringing together thousands of Western Australians to celebrate Aboriginal and youth cultures in the spirit of reconciliation.
-Make a tax deductible donation of $500 or more, and not only will you join a community of like-minded individuals and gain access to exclusive events and information, you'll also receive Yarn in your workplace for free.
+Make a tax deductible donation of $1000 or more, and not only will you join a community of like-minded individuals and gain access to exclusive events and information, you'll also receive Yarn in your workplace for free.

 - Major barriers to reconciliation